TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

 </div>

-## Logging off a cloud instance
+## Logging off a server

-Logging off your instance is a lot like logging out of your local computer: it stops any processes that are currently running, but doesn't shut the computer off.
-AWS instances acrue charges whenever they are running, *even if you are logged off*.
+Logging off the server is a lot like logging out of your local computer: it stops any processes that are currently running, but doesn't shut the computer off.

-If you are *completely* done with your AWS instance, you will need to **terminate** it after you log off.
-Instructions for terminating an instance are here: [launching cloud instances on your own](http://www.datacarpentry.org/cloud-genomics/LaunchingInstances/).

 To log off, use the `exit` command in the same terminal you connected with.
 This will close the connection, and your terminal will go back to showing your local computer: